WDI-HK-6/Class-Notes-And-Exercises/functions.md

 destructiveFunction(sam);

-// sam is now { firstName: 'Sam', age: 88 } in the rest of the code
+// sam is now { firstName: 'Sam', age: 88 } in the rest of the code.
+// What if an untouched version of sam was a dependency in another part of your code?
+// Can lead to weird cascading failures everwhere.

 //good------------------------